awsdocs/amazon-kendra-developer-guide/doc_source/delete-data-source.md

 + You migrated documents from one data source to another\.
 Delete the original data source and recreate it in the new location\.
 + You have reached the limit of data sources for an index\.
 Delete one of the existing data sources and add a new one\.
 For more information about the number of data sources that you can create, see [Quotas](quotas.md#quota-details)\.

-To delete a data source, use the console, the AWS Command Line Interface \(AWS CLI\), or the `DeleteDataSource` operation\.
+To delete a data source, use the console, the AWS Command Line Interface \(AWS CLI\), the `DeleteDataSource` operation, or a AWS CloudFormation script\.
 Deleting a data source removes all of the information about the data source from the index\.
 If you only want to stop synching the data source, change the synchronization schedule for the data source to "run on demand"\.

 **To delete a data source \(console\)**